-59 This measure counts both medical and surgical assessments but only the first assessments (where the specialist determines treatment) and not the follow-up assessments or consultations after treatment has occurred.
+47 This measure counts both medical and surgical assessments but only the first assessments (where the specialist determines treatment) and not the follow-up assessments or consultations after treatment has occurred.
 The measure is aligned to the national elective services reporting definitions which are DHB of domicile - covering all FSAs provided for West Coast residents no matter where they are delivered.

-60 Non-contact FSAs are those where specialist advice and assessment are provided without the need for a hospital appointment.
+48 Non-contact FSAs are those where specialist advice and assessment are provided without the need for a hospital appointment.

-61 This measure is the national Elective Surgery Health Target.
+49 This measure is the national Elective Surgery Health Target.
 The measure was redefined in 2015/16 and now includes inpatient surgical discharges, regardless of whether the discharge is from a surgical or non-surgical speciality and both 'elective' and 'arranged' admissions.
-62 This measure relates to the proportion of total follow-ups outside of Greymouth seen by telehealth.
+50 This measure relates to the proportion of total follow-ups outside of Greymouth seen by telehealth.

-63 These DNA rates relate to medical and surgical specialist outpatient appointments and do not include mental health or AT&R services.
+51 These DNA rates relate to medical and surgical specialist outpatient appointments and do not include mental health or AT&R services.

 Specialist Mental Health Services These are services for those most severely affected by mental illness or addictions.
 They include assessment, diagnosis, treatment, rehabilitation and crisis response services.
 Improved access and shorter wait times are indicative of the systems positive response to demand.
-Notes 2014/15 Result 2016/17 Target 2014/15 National Average % of young people (0-19) accessing specialist mental health services $C\Delta^{64}$ 6.1% >3.8% 3.5% % of adults (20-64) accessing to specialist mental health services CΔ 5.0% >3.8% 3.8% % of people referred for non-urgent MH/AOD services seen within 3 weeks T 65 77% 80% 80% % of people referred for non-urgent MH/AOD services seen within 8 weeks т 93% 95% 93% Assessment, Treatment and Rehabilitation Services (AT&R)

-These are services provided to restore functional ability and enable people to live as independently as possible.
+Notes 2014/15 Result 2016/17 Target 2014/15 National Average % of young people (0-19) accessing specialist mental health services C Δ 52 6.1% >3.8% 3.5% % of adults (20-64) accessing to specialist mental health services СΔ 5.0% >3.8% 3.8% % of people referred for non-urgent MH/AOD services seen within 3 weeks T 53 77% 80% 80% % of people referred for non-urgent MH/AOD services seen within 8 weeks Т 93% 95% 93% Assessment, Treatment and Rehabilitation Services (AT&R) These are services provided to restore functional ability and enable people to live as independently as possible.
 Services are delivered in specialist inpatient units and outpatient clinics.
 An increase in the proportion of older people discharged home, rather than into residential care or hospital environments reflects a successful outcome for the patient and the service.
-Notes 2014/15 Result 2016/17 Target 2014/15 National Average Admissions into inpatient AT&R services А 124 E.>150 - Consultations provided by outpatient and domiciliary AT&R services А 3,194 E.>2,500 - % of AT&R inpatients discharged to their own home rather than into ARC Q Δ 66 83% 90% -
+Notes 2014/15 Result 2016/17 Target 2014/15 National Average Admissions into inpatient AT&R services Α 124 E.>150 - Consultations provided by outpatient and domiciliary AT&R services Α 3,194 E.>2,500 -